 - Give your slide a safety check.
 Edges should be rounded, not sharp.
 Some experts recommend that slides be no steeper than a 50 degree incline, and that the bottom be elevated 7 to 15 inches off the ground.
 Slides should deposit kids into an open, unobstructed area.
 (Teach your kids not loiter in front of the slide and never to slide down headfirst.)

 - Rope swings are fun, but require extra vigilance.
 Always supervise your child closely and secure ropes out of reach once playtime is over.
 Similarly, don't allow kids to wear drawstring sweatshirts or necklaces when they're on play equipment; they pose a strangulation risk.

 - Sandboxes are great creativity builders, but make sure to get one with a cover.
-Covers not only keep sand clean and fresh longer, but keep out pets, bugs, and uninvited wildlife.
+Covers not only keep play sand clean and fresh longer, but keep out pets, bugs, and uninvited wildlife.

 - Finally, always supervise your child when playing.
 The National Safe Kids Campaign maintains that 40 percent of accidents could be avoided simply if parents were more vigilant!

 Other Yard Hazards

 - Kids are naturally curious.
 Never leave lawn mowers, pruning shears, or power tools out where children will be tempted to "try" them.
 Never mow the lawn when kids are in the yard; keep lawn and garden chemicals out of reach.

 - If your kids play in the driveway, get a driveway guard or a "kids at play" sign to keep motorists away and put drivers on alert.